Chronic Medical Conditions

 Mood and concentration issues

-These can include mood swings, depression, anxiety, outbursts of anger, brain fog, difficulty focusing, and other issues.
-Your ability to focus and think productively and your emotional state affect work performance, relationships, and your overall satisfaction and enjoyment of life.
+These can include mood swings, depression, anxiety, outbursts of anger, brain fog, difficulty focusing, or other issues.
+Your ability to focus, think productively, and manage your emotional state can affect multiple aspects of your life.
+Your work performance and relationships are meaningful to your overall satisfaction and enjoyment of life.

 Metal and mineral toxicity